KwokRen/ProjectThreeFrontend/README.md

 Users can browse through the videos freely, or they can choose to register an account on our website.
 All users can then select videos of their choices and then it will open up a video player.
 The video player will include the title, a like and dislike feature, and the comments section.
 Free users can view comments and watch the video, but registered users will have access to adding comments, and using the like and dislike feature.
 This application is also mobile friendly!

-The website is made with HTML, CSS, JavaScript, and Vue in the frontend.
+The frontend is made with HTML, CSS, JavaScript, and Vue.
 We also used the BootStrap library and FontAwesome to choose a variety of icons.
 It is deployed through Netlify.

 ### Technologies